 Perhaps this—a belief in the power of a direct experience—is why the Brain Museum’s staff encourage visitors to reach out and hold real human brains, slick from their pickling baths, in their untrained and ungloved hands.

-Unlike the brains in plastic, these specimens are “normal” - healthy, that is, though it’s a strange word to use for a piece of a dead person.
+Unlike the brains in plastic, these specimens are “normal”—healthy, that is, though it’s a strange word to use for a piece of a dead person.
 Really, it means that the brain’s owner died of something else, an affliction elsewhere in the body.
-It’s possible that they were a donor who pledged their organs before their death, but usually, the source was an unwitting victim of a fatal traffic accident; road deaths are wildly common in Bengaluru.
+It’s possible that they were a donor who pledged their organs before their death, but usually, the source was an unwitting victim of a fatal traffic collision; road deaths are wildly common in Bengaluru.
 In these cases, it’s a city police officer, rather than a treating clinician, who calls up the NIMHANS pathologists to ask for a “cause of death” pronouncement.
 Autopsies are the only opportunity for the scientists to directly ask families to consign their loved ones’ earthly remains to this peculiar afterlife.

 On my first trip to the museum, there are two whole brains and several other organs—lungs, livers, a heart, the vermicelli mess of spinal nerves, spilling from a split sac—paddling an inch or two deep in a white enamel basin on a table in the center of the room.
 Bundled in knotted cheesecloth, there is a third brain, this one segmented.
 The scientist leading the public tour I’ve joined walks her fingers over the slices, as if she’s flicking through a rolodex, to find the cut that will best reveal the seahorse-shape of the hippocampus.
 She palms the pickled body parts carefully into our cupped hands.
 I feel, suddenly, like I’m in some kind of eccentric petting zoo.